marxin/texi2rst-generated/sphinx/gccint/target-macros/defining-the-output-assembler-language/how-initialization-functions-are-handled.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: initialization routines, termination routines, constructors, output of, destructors, output of

 .. _initialization:

-.. index:: initialization routines

-.. index:: termination routines

-.. index:: constructors, output of

-.. index:: destructors, output of

 How Initialization Functions Are Handled
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^